whria78/llama-qwen-vl/README.md

 ---

 ## Memory Requirements
-To ensure optimal performance, at least **64GB of RAM** is recommended.
-If your system has less memory, you may experience slow processing times or application crashes.
+⚠ At least **64GB of RAM** must be required.
+If your system has less memory, you may experience very slow processing times or application crashes.

 ## Microsoft Visual C++ Redistributable